rh-marketingops/fluvii/README.md

 ### Producing to a topic from a json

-First, you must always provide a `topic_schema_dict` as an argument, but the allowed values depend on what you have configured.
+First, you must always provide a `topic-schema-dict` as an argument, but the allowed values depend on what you have configured.

 Assume you have a schema, saved two different ways, at the following filepaths:
 - `/home/my_schemas/cool_schema.py`, where it's just a python dict (named `my_cool_schema`)